Patiencewantae123/Ethicalhackingsystem-PWG/README.md

 ## 🚀 Usage

-1. Follow the **Ethical Hacking Guide** for tutorials and concepts.
+1. Follow the [Kali Linux Ethical Hacking Tutorials](https://www.kali.org/docs/) for extended concepts.
 2. Launch the **Code Simulator** for hands-on practice.
 3. Progress through levels of difficulty, learning to identify and defend against vulnerabilities.